 It’s common sense.
 As things get older, they become more expensive to maintain.
 For example, an antique car was state-of-the art when it first came out.
 It performed beautifully, and the parts were easy to find.
 If it had any real problems, it could be taken into the dealer for repairs.
 However, now that the car is a classic, it requires a lot more upkeep.
 In the past, it only needed to be taken in for oil changes and tune ups.
 Now it needs a new transmission, replacement brakes, a new timing belt and a new radiator… and as time passes, the mechanic can’t even get the parts he needs to fix it.

 As the components become harder to find, the odds that your car can even feasibly be repaired get more remote.
 At first, you might scour junkyards and advertise online, looking for those crucial pieces of equipment, but eventually you will probably end up having to find someone who can reverse engineer or custom build the needed parts for you.
 And now a part that may have been $300 new is going to cost you hundreds more — if not thousands.

 The recent reports concerning the National Defense Authorization Act 2012 continue to shake up things in the Defense industry.
 This past week was the SMTA & CALCE Symposium on Counterfeit Electronic Parts and Electronic Supply Chain and overall there was a strong showing across the board.
 Everyone brought great examples of how industry players are […]

-Like the image above, modern combat vehicle electronics can resemble a bowl of hardware spaghetti.
+Like the image to the side, modern combat vehicle electronics can resemble a bowl of hardware spaghetti.
 Different “bolt-on” devices and adaptors are stitched together by multiple suppliers who may be using different standards and interfaces.
 With barely enough room for a soldier wearing body armor, integration and interoperability have become key concerns.
+Working with […]